-Applicants for the MA (Apologetics) degree must fulfill all the normal admission requirements for NOBTS, including the admission form, transcript, church endorsement, statement of call, medical clearance, TOEFL for international students, etc. Admission to the MA (Apologetics) program requires additional approval by the Theological and Historical Studies Division.
+- 1. Applicants must fulfill all the normal admission requirements for NOBTS, including the admission form, transcript, church endorsement, statement of call, medical clearance, TOEFL for international students, etc. - 2.
+Applicants must have earned a baccalaureate degree, normally with at least a 3.0 grade point average (GPA) on a 4.0 scale, from an institution accredited by a regional accreditation agency recognized by the Council for Higher Education Accreditation or holding membership in the Association of Universities and Colleges in Canada, or the educational equivalent.

+Admission to the MA (Apologetics) program requires additional approval by the Theological and Historical Studies Division.
 The following criteria will be used in reviewing applications for the MA (Apologetics) program: